andresgciamtez/ppno/README.txt

 It must be considered that it is possible to include different types of material (different roughness) in each series.
 The zero diameter is equivalent to an eliminate-pipe option.
 Similarly, a no-substitution-pipe consist in setting the price to 0 in an existing diameter pipe.
 In a similar way to the Epanet file, the ";" character is the comment mark, this and all the text follows it on the line will be ignored.
 Also, lines that contain only spaces or only spaces before the character ";" are ignored.

-RESULTS
+# RESULTS
 The results of the program are shown on the console, and the program returning the dimensioned network in a new Epanet file.
-The solved file name includes an indicator according to the calculation method used: ë_Solved_GDí, ë_Solved_DEí, or ë_Solved_DAí.
+The solved file name includes an indicator according to the calculation method used: ‚Äò_Solved_GD‚Äô, ‚Äò_Solved_DE‚Äô, or ‚Äò_Solved_DA‚Äô.
 If a refinement of the final solution is selected, by the polish option, an additional file is generated, which name is included: "+Polish".

-EXAMPLES
+# EXAMPLES
 Several sample problems are included in the samples folder.

 Cuenca, June of 2019